parsakazempour/Gradient_descent_daily_review/README.md

 Mini-batch gradient descent is the go-to method since it’s a combination of the concepts of SGD and batch gradient descent.
 It simply splits the training dataset into small batches and performs an update for each of those batches.
 This creates a balance between the robustness of stochastic gradient descent and the efficiency of batch gradient descent.

 Common mini-batch sizes range between 50 and 256, but like any other machine learning technique, there is no clear rule because it varies for different applications.
 This is the go-to algorithm when training a neural network and it is the most common type of gradient descent within deep learning.

+-Trains on small random subset instead of all data or individual ones.

+-Performs better than SGD as it exploits hardware optimization of matrix operations

+-Drawback: It is harder not to end up in local minima